The suit of cups is one of the minor arcana suits, and it belongs to the element of water.

 Ten of Cups

-This “happily ever after” card indicates peacemaking, flourishing, contentment, and growing.
+This “happily ever after” card indicates peacemaking, flourishing, contentment, and growth.

 Page of Cups

-This card is a messenger card, indicating that someone is trying to get your love or attention.
+This messenger card indicates that someone is trying to get your love or attention.

-When the page of cups appears reversed, it may indicate obstacles, stagnation, deception, or that you are about to receive unpleasant news.
+The reversed page of cups indicates obstacles, stagnation, deception, or that you are about to receive unpleasant news.

 Knight of Cups

-The Knight is not warlike but honorable, and he is someone who stands his ground.
+The Knight is not warlike but honourable, and he stands his ground.

 When this card appears in your reading, it may indicate a new lover, new passion, or creativity.